xenloops/securityKB/controls_authentication.md

     Authentication: Credential Storage
   </summary>

+  * Never store credentials in the clear.
   * Store salted and hashed version of password.
   * Use a currently approved hash algorithm for passwords (ref.
 NIST)
   * Use a salt at least 32 bits long, unique to each credential, chosen arbitrarily to prevent salt collisions.
   * If using PBKDF2, use at least 100,000 iterations for the hash.
   * If using bcrypt, use as large a work factor as the server performance allows (at least 13).
   * Perform an additional iteration of salting, using a secret value known only to the verifier component.
 Store the secret salt separate from the password hashes.
+  * Do not store secrets in source code or code repositories.
 </details>

 <details>